 Obtain a radiation badge

-Persons needing a radiation dosimeter should photocopy the form found in Appendix A (A-9) of UNTHSC Radiation Safety Manual.
-This form is to be completed by the authorized user for a member of his or her staff who needs the badge.
+Persons needing a radiation dosimeter should photocopy the form found in Appendix A (A-9) of Nov 2019-Reviewed-UNTHSC-Radiation-Safety-Manual1Nov 2019-Reviewed-UNTHSC-Radiation-Safety-Manual1 This form is to be completed by the authorized user for a member of his or her staff who needs the badge.
 The form should be sent to the office of the RSO.
 The RSO will issue a temporary badge and a permanent badge with the name of the worker shall be ordered.
 Badges may be picked up in the office of the RSO when they are ready.